strongjz/jamesstrong.dev/content/post/code-lou-2019.md

 #### [Microservices - The Good, The Bad, and The Ugly](http://www.codepalousa.com/Sessions/1590)

 This session, directed by [James Quick](https://twitter.com/jamesqquick), gave insight into his lessons of running Microservices at FedEx.
-In it, we discussed some of the challenges of running Microservices as a scale.
+In it, we discussed some of the challenges of running Microservices at a scale.
 Service discovery was a hot topic; James explained several of the solutions.
-He painted moving to Microservices as not the rosy picture it seems to be and wanted to make sure Developers know he Good, The Bad, and The Ugly.
+He painted moving to Microservices as not the rosy picture it seems to be and he wanted to make sure Developers know the Good, The Bad, and The Ugly of microservices.

 {{< tweet 1165000474929639426 >}}

 #### [OAuth 2.0 and OpenID Connect In Plain English](http://www.codepalousa.com/Sessions/1625)

-[Lee Brandt](https://twitter.com/leebrandt) from [Okta](https://www.okta.com/) gave a riveting performance explaining OAuth 2.0 and OpenID Connect in plain English ( which he exactly promised in his title).
-I worked with infrastructure and Cloud a lot, so my experience with OAuth is in name only.
+[Lee Brandt](https://twitter.com/leebrandt) from [Okta](https://www.okta.com/) gave a riveting performance explaining OAuth 2.0 and OpenID Connect in plain English (which he exactly promised in his title).
+I work with infrastructure and Cloud a lot, so my experience with OAuth is in name only.
 After Lee's talk, I felt like I had a grasp of the technology.
-He kept referring the same code flow but kept going deeper and deeper in the complexities of OAuth while keeping it attainable for people like me or new developers.
-He used an analogy of a hotel transaction to compare to something that was all too familiar.
+He kept referring to the same code flow but kept going deeper and deeper into the complexities of OAuth while keeping it attainable for people like me or new developers.
+He used an analogy of a hotel room transaction, which is
+something that is all too familiar to us.
 Keeping complicated tech engaging is hard for 45 mins, and I applaud Lee for his efforts.

 #### [Overcoming the Paradox of Choice when moving to the Cloud](http://www.codepalousa.com/Sessions/1437)

-[Derik Whittaker](https://twitter.com/derikwhittaker) gave a session on the nonexhaustive list of the choices developers have when moving to the Cloud, which was one of his points!
-There are many services and nuances when moving to the Cloud, AWS in his examples.
+[Derik Whittaker](https://twitter.com/derikwhittaker) gave a session on the extensive list of the choices developers have when moving to the Cloud!
+There are many services and nuances when moving to the Cloud, he used AWS in his examples.
 Developers need to have a plan of action when moving to the Cloud.
 Do we use SQL server?
  On RDS?
 Self-hosted on EC2.
 Research and experimentation go a long way when making the shift to the Cloud.

 Make sure to check out the [AWS Well-Architected framework](https://aws.amazon.com/architecture/well-architected/)